-After using Easy Agile User Story Maps, the business is keen to explore the wider product set with Easy Agile Personas and Easy Agile Roadmaps.
+After using Easy Agile User Story Maps (now Easy Agile TeamRhythm), the business is keen to explore the wider product set with Easy Agile Personas and Easy Agile Roadmaps.

 “Personas is something I’m super excited about because we think about Personas all the time, only we haven’t digitised it yet within Jira,” said John.
 “I’m also really excited about Roadmaps and creating a frictionless planning process.”

-“With Easy Agile User Story Maps, the team can get back to doing the work they enjoy delivering, rather than doing admin, status reporting, or learning how to use a complex new tool.” - John Walpole - Principal Technical Project Manager, Lyft
+"With Easy Agile the team can get back to doing the work they enjoy delivering, rather than admin, reporting, or learning a complex new tool.”

 Agile made easy